IBMResearch/loopback-ibmresearch-mixin/README.md

 #### _ModelCache_ mixin

-Create a memory cache for find methods in model.
+Create a cache for find methods in model (memory or redis).

 * `ttl`: Time to live of the cache in miliseconds (default 30000).
 * `reloadAfterReturn`: After return from cache (the DB method will be fired and reload cache. default: `true`).
 * `invalidateCacheAfterSave`: If true, the cache will be invalidated after save any instance of the model.
 * `methods`: Array of remote methods that will be cached too.
+* `type`: Backend type ('memory' or 'redis').
+Default value is 'memory'.
+* `configuration`: Configuration of the backend.

 #### _SpamControl_ mixin